michaelkourlas/voipms-sms-client/README.md

 VoIP.ms does provide a [mobile version](https://sms.voip.ms/) of this interface with an improved UI, but it still lacks important features that are only possible with a dedicated app.

-## Features ##

-* Clean material design aesthetic based on that of Android Messages, Google's standard messaging app for Android
-* Push notifications
-* Synchronization with device contacts
-* Message search
-* Comprehensive support for synchronization with VoIP.ms
-* Completely free

 ## Installation ##